 Therefore, if you are arrested, it is important:

 Police, like other emergency services, are often called to deal with situations involving persons living with a The term mental health condition is a broad term that refers to symptoms that may be caused by life events, genetic factors or birth defects.
-They can be temporary or lifelong and include mood, anxiety, personality, psychotic and compulsive disorders.
-It includes, but is not limited to those conditions and symptoms recognised as constituting mental illness under the Mental Health Act 2007 (NSW). or experiencing distress.
+This condition can be temporary, episodic or lifelong.
+A mental health condition can include mood, anxiety, personality, psychotic and compulsive disorders.
+It includes, but is not limited to, those conditions and symptoms recognised as constituting mental illness under the Mental Health Act 2007 (NSW). or experiencing distress.
 For example, a neighbour worried about a person’s mental health due to unusual behaviour may call the police to come speak with that person.

 In NSW, police officers are encouraged to apply the least restrictive actions possible to a person experiencing a mental illness.
 They are encouraged to use effective communication as much as possible, and to use force only as a last resort.